HarvestMondello/automate-stock-market-financial-analysis-and-investment-strategy/README.md

 For this analysis I combined, cleaned up and conducted a preliminary exploratory analysis in Python and then conducted a financial analyzed, used a weighted ranked system and visualized in Tableau.

 The Data for this project came from three sources:
-1. Historical data going back to 1962 came from Ralhil Parikh on kaggle: <a href="https://www.kaggle.com/datasets/0f304bbe024f01fc9cbc0117d9a6dc6767935789b73b0794f541f7e60af0cf62"> Kaggle dataset</a>
+1. Historical data going back top 1962 comes from the open source yfiance API which pulls from Yahoo Finance.

-2. Historical data going back 10 years: came from the Yahoo Finance API.
+2. Fundamental data came from Google Finance.
-3. Fundamental data: came from Google Finance.
+3. Inflation data comes from statbureau.org

 My Python code can be run at any time and the visuals updated to select the best stocks to invest in on any given day.